 Linda healthcare corporation is facing a “cease and desist” scenario.
 Gerald Rome, the commissioner of Colorado securities issued this official order to Arturo Devesa, founder of Linda healthcare corp.
-As a result of which the company’s healthcare ICO (initial coin offering) is halted.
-The token sale was offered as an unregistered security.
+As a result, the company halted its healthcare ICO (initial coin offering) because it offered the token sale as an unregistered security.

-The Linda Health Coin (LNDA) by Linda Healthcare Corporation surfaced and got recognized first by the Colorado securities this April.
+The Colorado securities authorities first recognized the Linda Health Coin (LNDA) by Linda Healthcare Corporation when it surfaced this April.
 Administrative Judge, Matthew Norwood reasserted a July ruling with the cease and desist order recently.

 The Colorado Department of Regulatory Agencies released a public press statement regarding the same.
-It said that LNDA token was circulated to purchase Linda Health Insurance that covers telemedicine.
+The company stated that users could use the LNDA token to purchase Linda Health Insurance, which covers telemedicine services.
 This insurance uses AI-based chat services and blockchain technology to come up with creative medical solutions.

-Additionally, the release also reaffirms that the LNDA token buyers were not disclosed with the details of risks in cryptocurrency.
-“This healthcare ICO constitutes a security in Colorado state can be closed and easily ignored” stated a pop-up.
+Additionally, the release reaffirms that the company failed to disclose cryptocurrency-related risks to LNDA token buyers.
+A pop-up stated, “This healthcare ICO constitutes a security in Colorado and can be closed and easily ignored.”

 LNDA healthcare ICO jeopardizes securities offering